 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.
 Canadians and permanent residents of Canada will be given priority.
 Please indicate your legal status to work in Canada.

-Applicants should send curriculum vitae, a list of publications, a summary of research interests, a detailed research proposal, a statement of teaching philosophy and experience, and arrange to have three reference letters sent directly to:
+Applicants should send a 1) curriculum vita, 2) a technical writing sample such as a one-page summary of a research project written for the general public and 3) a statement of teaching philosophy.
+Evidence of teaching effectiveness would be an asset.
+Applicants should also arrange to have three reference letters sent directly to:

 Chair, Lecturer Search Committee